What’s My Skin Type? How to find & take care of It

 - Remove bacteria and dirt by washing your face twice daily

 AHAs [alpha hydroxy acids] are the go-to product for dry skin that is not sensitive.
 Honey is a good alternative as it keeps the moisture trapped in the skin, something that dry skin needs.
 Honey has antimicrobial properties that help the skin’s immune system adapt.

 If your skin is dry and sensitive, it’s best to test products on a patch of skin before you use them.
 Substances such as citric, lactic, glycolic and mandelic acids are AHAs that are good for skin that is not prone to breakouts.

 The word ‘acid’ is a misnomer as these are gentle on the skin.
 They work deep into the pores and on the surface too.

 Since combination skin is a contradictory mix of oily and dry skin, finding the right ingredient that doesn’t clog the pores and cause dry skin is not easy.
-Hyaluronic acid is your ingredient of choice for combination skin.
+The hyaluronic acid serum is your ingredient of choice for combination skin.
 Amazingly, hyaluronic acid can combat oiliness and dryness at the same time.

 If you are blessed with normal skin, here are some tips on how to look after it.

-Appearance matters.
-And your face is the first thing that people see when you meet them.
+Appearance matters, and caring for your face is a good sign of a healthy lifestyle.
 Caring for your skin diligently with meticulously formulated products, like Conscious Chemist’s, is sure to make heads turn.
 But more importantly, you will love the person staring back at you from the mirror even more!